Lytham railway station: History

 The road name Station Road attests to the fact that the original station was about 500 metres east of the present one; a fire station now stands on the spot.
 The present station in Ballam Road was opened in 1863 when the separate Blackpool and Lytham Railway opened.
-The Ballam road station was originally a terminus, until 1874 when it was rebuilt and the Blackpool line was extended to join the Kirkham line, at which time the Station Road station closed to passengers.
+The Ballam Road station was originally a terminus, until 1874 when it was rebuilt and the Blackpool line was extended to join the Kirkham line, at which time the Station Road station closed to passengers.

-On 4 November 1924, an express passenger train was derailed due to a broken tyre on the locomotive.
-Fourteen people were killed.
-The station was host to five LMS caravans in 1935, eight from 1936 to 1938 and thirteen in 1939.
+The station was host to several London, Midland and Scottish Railway camping coaches between 1935 and 1939.

 The station ceased to be staffed after the cut-backs of the 1960s and the station building became derelict.
-In 1986 it was restored and transformed into a public house, the Station Tavern.
+In 1986, it was restored and transformed into a public house, the Station Tavern.
 At around the same time, the derelict sidings area was flattened and turned into a long-stay car park.

+Accidents and incidents

+The Lytham rail crash occurred on 3 November 1924.
+An express passenger train was derailed due to a broken tyre on the locomotive.
+Fourteen people were killed.

 Facilities

-As noted the station is now unstaffed and has only basic facilities (waiting shelters, cycle stand and bench seating).
-It has though been provided with a self-service ticket machine and PIS screen like other stations on the line.
+The station has only basic facilities: waiting shelters, bicycle stands and bench seating.
+It has a self-service ticket machine and public information screen.
 Train information can also be obtained from timetable posters and a payphone.
 Level access to the platform is available from the car park.
-A pub nearby named ‘The Station’ is well known to locals alike.